egison/egison/design/type-pm-compatibility.md

 surface construct when that provenance is available.
 Warning collection must not mutate the inference environment or participate in solver decisions.

-## 4. Compatibility warning inventory
+## 4. Warning inventory

-The following cases are reported when `--type-pm-compatibility-warnings` is enabled.
+Except for the two primitive-pattern categories in Sections 4.1 and 4.2, the following cases are reported when `--outside-egison-core-warnings` is enabled.

+### 4.1 Pattern hole before a primitive value pattern

+A matcher clause whose depth-first, left-to-right primitive-pattern traversal encounters `$` before a later `#$name` is reported when `--pattern-hole-before-primitive-value-pattern-warnings` is enabled.
+The diagnostic is attached to the matcher definition and renders the complete primitive-pattern tree.
+Production accepts and evaluates the clause unchanged;
+the warning states that the clause is outside Egison core.

+This category is independent of nesting.
+Thus `($, #$value)` produces only this warning, while `join $ (cons #$value $)` produces this warning and the nested-structure warning below when both flags are enabled.
+Reversing the relevant order, as in `(#$value, $)`, does not produce this warning.

-### 4.1 Nested structured primitive-pattern patterns
+### 4.2 Nested structured primitive-pattern patterns

 A nested constructor or tuple inside another constructor or tuple is reported, for example: